-- (j) Dismissal of Receivership Action.
-An action in which a receiver has been appointed shall not be dismissed except by order of the court. - 67.
-Deposit in Court-Registry. (a) Deposit in Court.
+- (a) Deposit in Court.
 In an action in which any part of the relief sought is a judgment for a sum of money or the disposition of a sum of money or the disposition of any other thing capable of delivery, a party, upon notice to every other party, and by leave of court, may deposit with the court all or any part of such sum or thing. - (b) Registry of Court; Deposit and Withdrawal of Funds.
 The clerk of the court in each county shall be the registrar of the court for that county and shall have charge of all funds and things deposited in cases pending in said county.
 Funds so deposited shall be known as registry funds and shall be by certified or cashier's check only payable to the Registry of the Superior Court and indorsed "for deposit only" by the clerk of the court.
-Such funds shall be deposited in an account designated by the Supreme Court Director of Finance in the name of the Registry of the Superior Court for the county.
-Withdrawal from such account shall be only upon written order of the court and shall be sent to the Supreme Court Finance Office for processing. - (c) Registry Fees.
-No fees shall be charged by the clerk in any county from amounts disbursed from the registry of court for any funds deposited in said registry by any person, firm, corporation, or agency, whether public or private. - 68.
-Offer of Judgment; Payment into Court.-(a) Offer of Judgment.
+Such funds shall be deposited in an savings account designated by the Supreme Court Director of Finance or accounts in some mutual savings bank or banks, or a savings or participation account or accounts in a commercial bank or trust company in the name of the Registry of the Superior Court for the county.
+Withdrawal from such account shall be only upon written order of the court and shall be sent to the Supreme Court Finance Office for processing.
+Withdrawal instruments shall be signed by both the clerk of the county and a justice of the court. - (c) Registry Fees.
+No fees shall be charged by the Cclerk in any Ccounty on or after October 16, 1972, from amounts disbursed from the registry of court for any funds deposited in said registry by any person, firm, corporation, or agency, whether public or private.

+Rule 68.
+Offer of Judgment; Payment into Court

+- (a) Offer of Judgment.
 At any time more than ten (10) days before the trial begins, a party defending against a claim may serve upon the adverse party an offer to allow judgment to be taken against the defending party for the money or property or to the effect specified in the offer, with costs then accrued.
 If within ten (10) days after the service of the offer the adverse party serves written notice that the offer is accepted, either party may then file the offer and notice of acceptance and thereupon the clerk shall enter judgment. - (b) Payment Into Court.
 A party defending against a claim may pay into court by depositing with the clerk a sum of money on account of what is claimed, or by way of compensation or amends, and plead that the defending party is not indebted to any greater amount to the party making the claim or that the party making the claim has not suffered greater damages.
-The party making the claim may: - (1) Accept the tender and have judgment for the party's costs: - (2) Reject the tender: or - (3) Accept the tender as part payment only and proceed with the action on the sole issue of the amount of damages.
+The party making the claim may: - (1) aAccept the tender and have judgment for the party's costs: - (2) \underline{R} eject the tender:, or - (3) aAccept the tender as part payment only and proceed with the action on the sole issue of the amount of damages.